Celebrating All Things Pickle at the Picklesburgh Festival

 As we mentioned at the start of this article, Picklesburgh is an incredibly popular event that has no shortage of crowds, and as such we have a few logistic items to keep in mind in order to have the best experience.

 Second, the event occurs from noon to 10pm on Friday and Saturday, and noon to 6pm on Sunday.
-As this event is quite popular, expect it to fill with patrons just an hour or so after opening, and it is not an exaggeration to say that the bridge will be shoulder-to-shoulder with people and vendors will have 15-20+ deep lines at all times.
+As this event is quite popular, expect it to fill with patrons just 30 minutes or so after opening, and it is not an exaggeration to say that even in downtown the space will be shoulder-to-shoulder with people and vendors will have 15-20+ deep lines at all times.

 Finally, many of the restaurant vendors serve specialty cocktail creations along with their food, but we were told that cocktail sales are restricted to after roughly 4:00 pm on Friday and Saturday and between 12 and 5pm on Sunday.
 We did see beer sales at opening, however.